lemoshu/MTCL/README.md

 ```

 4. Test script
 - The processed h5 files (concatenated volumes (img and prob map)) should be used for inference.
-We split img 2,8,3,10,16,19,12,5,7,14 for testing.
 ```
 cd code
 python test_IRCAD_2D_c.py